 2 Spirits – The 2 Spirits program aim to improve the sexual health of Aboriginal and Torres Strait Islander gay men and sistergirls through a ‘Whole of Community Approach’ to education, prevention, health promotion and community development activities.

-University of Queensland – The HIV & HCV Education Projects of the School of Medicine specialises in the provision of evidence-based public health education for Queensland health care professionals, specialising in the domains of HIV, sexual health, and viral hepatitis.
+University of Queensland – The HIV & HCV Education Projects of the School of Public Health specialises in the provision of evidence-based public health education for Queensland health care professionals, specialising in the domains of HIV, sexual health, and viral hepatitis.

 Health Information Websites